 The Best Prebiotic Foods

-NB: A note on rice, potatoes and pasta: the prebiotic “resistant” qualities intensify if you cook, then cool these foods.21 Thus pasta or potato salad, and a cold rice pudding or salad would have stronger prebiotic qualities than fresh-cooked.
+A special note on rice, potatoes and pasta: the prebiotic “resistant” qualities intensify if you cook, then cool these foods.
+Thus pasta or potato salad, and a cold rice pudding or salad would have stronger prebiotic qualities than fresh-cooked.

 The One-Two Punch of Prebiotics & Probiotics